AldoSuba/docs.buf.build/docs/bsr/remote-generation/migrating-from-alpha.md

 If you find a useful plugin that should be added please [file an issue][bufbuild-plugins-issue]!

-:::info What happens to the old plugins and templates?
+:::info What happens to old plugins and templates?

-Existing plugins and templates will remain available, but will be removed at a later date.
+Existing plugins and templates on the public BSR (https://buf.build) will remain available, but will be removed at a later date.
 We take breaking changes very seriously and want to provide ample opportunity for our valued users to migrate and request plugins which have not yet been added.

+User uploaded plugins will be supported for Enterprise customers.

 :::